de-code/python-classdojo-archive/README.md

 # Python Tapestry Archive

-This is inspired by [tapestry-archive](https://github.com/aldreth/tapestry-archive), written in Ruby.
+This is inspired by [dojo](https://github.com/espiegel/dojo), written in JavaScript.

 Download all the resources from your child's [classdojo](https://classdojo.com) account.